Stroke care

 Types of stroke we treat include:

-Types of cerebrovascular conditions we treat include:
+Types of other cerebrovascular conditions that cause stroke-like symptoms include:

 Certain characteristics and lifestyle choices can increase your risk of stroke.
 For instance, more than half of strokes are caused by uncontrolled high blood pressure.